Garmin Forerunner 55 review: A budget fitness tracker that doesn’t skimp on features

 The lens sits in a clean-looking metal bezel for a simple, understated look.
 It has three function buttons on the left side of its case and two on the right, just like the other Forerunners.

-As usual with the best Garmin watches, the Forerunner 55 comes with a comfortable silicone watch band.
+As usual with the best Garmin watches, the Garmin Forerunner 55 comes with a comfortable silicone watch band.
 I’m not a huge fan of silicon and find it traps sweat.
 Luckily, this running watch features quick-release pins that make it easy to swap bands.
 Garmin and third-party manufacturers make them in a variety of colors and materials and customizing your watch is a breeze.

 At 42mm in diameter and only 11.6mm thick, weighing barely 37g, this was one of the most comfortable fitness watches I’ve worn.
 It’s big enough that the 26.3mm, 208 x 208-pixel color display provides a lot of easy-to-read information, but compact enough for smaller wrists.
 My wife, who hates chunky running watches, loved the size.